Everyday borrower using a smartphone app with embedded finance and lending features

 Should Everyday Borrowers Use Embedded Finance Products?

 Embedded finance products are worth using when the total cost of credit is clearly disclosed, the APR is competitive, and you have compared alternatives.
-They are worth avoiding when the terms are buried in a checkout flow, the repayment schedule is unclear, or the product is positioned as a “free” feature with deferred charges.
+They are worth avoiding when terms are buried in a checkout flow, the repayment schedule is unclear, or the product is positioned as a “free” feature with deferred charges.

 For borrowers comparing embedded loan offers against traditional options, our guide on embedded finance loans and everything you need to know walks through the full evaluation framework.
-Also consider how embedded lending intersects with broader rate trends — our piece on what a Federal Reserve rate cut means for your debt explains how macro rate changes trickle down to embedded credit products.
+Also consider how embedded lending intersects with broader rate trends.
+Our piece on what a Federal Reserve rate cut means for your debt explains how macro rate changes trickle down to embedded credit products.

 Key Takeaway: Borrowers should confirm whether an embedded lender reports to all 3 major credit bureaus before using the product.
-Platforms like Affirm report to Experian; many others do not — meaning missed payments can trigger collections without ever building positive credit history.
+Platforms like Affirm report to Experian; many others do not, meaning missed payments can trigger collections without ever building positive credit history.

 Frequently Asked Questions